SevenShepherd/SevenShepherd.github.io/_posts/2023-09-22-ordo-salutis.markdown

 <!-- SevenShepherd was originally a nickname to denote a perfect or ideal Shepherd, of course I had Christ in mind.
 The epithet "Unseen Shepherd" used for this article, plays into the fact that I don't desire to reveal who I am, I simply wish to share the truth with others.  -->

 After reviewing nearly all theologies for the past five-hundred years, I decided to create my own by taking only the most logical and sound aspects from each.
 I will attempt to construct my own theology in this article over time.

+While I quote historic protestants like Calvinists & Arminians, and agree with some of their positions, I don't hold strictly to either side.
+I don't think either are good representatives of the first phase of the reformation, which was [Amyraldian](https://sevenshepherd.github.io/ordo-salutis-amyraldian/).
+My theology would be closer to the moderate positions of Amyraldianism, hypothetical universalism, and Reformed Wesleyanism, except with some alterations which I will describe throughout this article.

 <span style="font-size:1.2em;">⚠️ Under Construction</span>